junxit/us-congress-bills-114/metadata.md

 - 2015-07-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 188.
 - 2015-09-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6610; text as passed Senate: CR S6610)
 - 2015-09-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6610; text as passed Senate: CR S6610)
+- 2015-09-11 — Message on Senate action sent to the House.
+- 2015-09-11 — Received in the House.
+- 2015-09-11 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-11 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-09-11 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.